FAQ ‒ About Mini-Grants

 11. What kind of projects do you support?

 A program proposed by a school or library should support or extend the basic curriculum by providing an experience, activity, or project not otherwise offered.
 It must be offered free of charge and cannot be used to produce merchandise for sale.
 Here are some examples of projects we have supported.
 Keep in mind that proposing a similar program will not guarantee an award.
-(See Mini-Grant Instructions for more examples.)
+(See How to Apply for more examples.)

 - a mural